TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate/README.md

 Disables launching the server with the screen application which prevents needing an interactive terminal (but disables some logging): <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e NoScreen=Y 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>

 <h2>TZ (timezone) Environment Variable</h2>
-You can change the timezone from the default "America/Denver" using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e TZ="America/Denver" 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>
+You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e TZ="America/Denver" 05jchambers/legendary-minecraft-geyser-floodgate:latest</pre>

 <h2>Plugins</h2>
 This is a "Paper" Minecraft server which has plugin compatibility with Paper / Spigot / Bukkit.<br>